 How does YMYL relate to pharma and healthcare?

-As has been explained, the majority of content created by a healthcare or pharmaceutical organisation will fall within the YMYL bracket.
-It is essential that all content of this kind is therefore scrutinised to ensure it is true, reliable and supported by credible sources.
-Luckily, these items tend to go hand-in-hand with the legal compliance checks that most medical copywriters will run as they produce individual new items of content.
-However, there are many additional factors that a healthcare website should ensure are in place to signal to Google that their content is legitimate, credible, reliable and trustworthy, as shown below.
+As has been explained, the majority of content created by a healthcare or pharmaceutical organisation falls in the YMYL bracket.
+All content must prove itself to be true, reliable and supported by credible sources.
+Luckily, these items tend to go hand-in-hand with the compliance checks that our medical copywriters run.
+However, there are many additional factors needed to signal to Google that content is legitimate, credible, reliable and trustworthy, as shown at the end of this article.

 YMYL Checklist: SEO guidelines for pharma brands

-Ultimately, both EEAT and YMYL are attempts by Google to ensure they are promoting quality content from legitimate organisations, backed up by relevant trustworthy sources.
-Healthcare and pharmaceutical companies must ensure first-and-foremost that they fit this description in order to achieve SEO success.
+Ultimately, both EEAT and YMYL are attempts by Google to make sure they promote quality content from legitimate organisations, backed by relevant, trustworthy sources.
+Healthcare and pharmaceutical companies must make sure they fit this description to achieve SEO success.
 But it is not enough to simply be a legitimate and credible organisation – you must also demonstrate this fact.
-When we optimise content for a medical website, we therefore follow initial guidelines to align with the principles behind Google’s search quality rater guidelines:
+So, when we optimise content for a medical website, we take steps aligned with the principles behind Google’s search quality rater guidelines.

 At the website level: